 What is server virtualization?

 Creating a virtual or isolated form of an IT environment is called virtualization.
 Typically, only a single application or operating system can be run by servers, which leads to inefficient resource utilization.
 When the servers are virtualized, a single server can run multiple applications and operating systems.
 It increases overall efficiency, as well as cost-effectiveness.
 The server virtualization software is generally referred to as a hypervisor.

 Citrix XenServer, Microsoft Hyper-V, Red Hat KVM, and VMware vSphere are the biggest players in the server virtualization market.
 Often, enterprises can’t decide which hypervisor will best suit their business.

-A comparison between major server virtualization software on the basis of features and hardware requirements will make it easier for IT decision makers and end users to select the best hypervisor for them.
+A comparison between the best server virtualization software on the basis of features and hardware requirements will make it easier for IT decision-makers and end-users to select the best hypervisor for them.

 Launched in 2008, Microsoft Hyper-V helps in expanding or establishing a private cloud environment.
 It promotes effective hardware utilization, improves business continuity, as well as makes development and test more efficient.

 Features of Microsoft Hyper-V for Windows Server 2019: